yanivbl6/quantized_meanfield/README.md

 # Usage
 No installation required.
 The python files in "./src" includes several tools usage throughout the research.
-The jupyter-examples include examples, which utilizes several of those tools.
+The jupyter-examples include examples, which utilizes several of those tools, and allow reproduction of the main figures in the paper.